Expand the category you’re interested in to read the installation instructions.

 9. Completion of the installation

-To discharge water from the STAL SGS into the sewerage system, a universal settling tank must be placed in the ground under the drain pipe.
-Cut an opening in the flap of the universal settling tank.
-The opening must be the size of the drain pipe.
-Then, insert it into the opening of the settling tank flap.
+To discharge water from the STEEL SGS into the sewerage system, a universal settling tank must be placed in the ground under the drain pipe.
+Cut an opening in the flap of the tank matching the pipe size and insert it.
+To drain to the ground, an elbow must be installed at the end of the drain pipe.

 10. Overlapping installation

+The alternative installation of the universal corner starts with notching the gutters and removing the inner gutter folds.
 The prepared gutter is pushed into the inner profile of the corner.
-Then place the gutter connector on the formed joint and proceed in the correct order of assembly steps:
+Then place the gutter connector on the formed joint and follow the correct order of assembly steps:

 Important information